 Our amended and restated bylaws provide that the authorized number of directors of the Company shall be not less than one nor more than seven, with the exact number of directors currently fixed at seven.
 The exact number may be amended only by the vote or written consent of a majority of the outstanding shares of our voting stock.
-Our Board of Directors currently consists of five members.
-Accordingly, there are currently two vacancies on our Board of Directors.
-Our Board of Directors anticipates filling each of such vacancies as soon as practicable.
+Our Board of Directors currently consists of four members.
+Accordingly, there are currently three vacancies on our Board of Directors.
+Our Board of Directors anticipates filling each of such vacancies as soon as practicable and adding at least one additional member to our Board of Directors prior to our proposed listing on the NASDAQ Capital Market.
 All actions of the Board of Directors require the approval of a majority of the directors in attendance at a meeting at which a quorum is present.